paras1244/ORM_max_item_order/README.md

 # ORM
-Write the following ORM query to filter the records with MAX order Quantity.
+Write the following ORM query to filter and list the Orders with MAX item Quantity in Order.

 # Check